apify/proxy-chain/README.md

 The `closeConnections` parameter indicates whether pending connections are forcibly closed.
 If it's `false`, the function will wait until all connections are closed, which can take a long time.

-The function takes an optional callback that receives the result of the function.
-If the callback is not provided, the function returns a promise instead.
+The function returns a promise that resolves to a Boolean.

 ### `listenConnectAnonymizedProxy(anonymizedProxyUrl, tunnelConnectRespondedCallback)`